 - Review the credit card agreement, and make sure your child understands how much interest will accrue on the unpaid balance, what grace period applies, and what fees will be charged.

-- Agree on how the bill will be paid, and what will happen if your child can't pay the bill.
+- Agree on how the bill will be paid, and what happens if the bill can’t be paid on time.

 - Make sure your child understands how long it will take to pay off a credit card balance if he or she only makes minimum payments.
 You can demonstrate this using an online calculator or by reviewing the estimate provided on each month's credit card statement.